kedio-labs/olaki/README.md

 This is possible thanks to the fact that Android phones can be uniquely identified by their codenames.

-The generated list is hosted [here](https://olaki-android.github.io/olaki/).
+The generated list is hosted [here](https://olaki-android.github.io/olaki).

 ## Architecture overview

-Olaki comprises a Node.js app that fetches data from codebases or websites of known alternative OSes for Android.
+Olaki comprises a Node.js app written in TypeScript that fetches data from codebases or websites of known alternative OSes for Android.

 Data collected for each alternative OS is stored in a Map data structure.
 - Map key: unique Android phone codename